bbc/simorgh/docs/Coding-Standards/Naming-Conventions.md

 TopicPromo; // index.test.js; // the component test filename
 ```

-#### Component and component test filenames should use the `.jsx` file extension.
+#### Component and component test filenames should use the `.tsx` file extension.
 This makes it easier to identify which files in the codebase are components.

 ❌